andy-x-li/Machine-Learning/README.md

 # Machine-Learning
-A collection of Machine Learning Projects from my time at UChicago
+A collection of Machine Learning Projects from my time at University